bbookman/Snapchat-Snap-Kit-DIY-Docs/README.md

 * DIY INSERT START
 * DIY INSERT END

+## DIY Knowledge Base
+If any dev out there runs into a problem and solution, I'd like to add it to the brand new (as of 9/2018) Knowlege Base

 ## Open issues
 * In this repository wiki you will see a link `Pending Snap Support` which indicates a question has been filed with Snapchat support and is awaiting a response.
 The link will lead to the issue tracking as described in the bullet below
 * The issues are also tracked in this repository's [issues](https://github.com/bbookman/Snapchat-Snap-Kit-DIY-Docs/issues?q=is%3Aissue+is%3Aopen+label%3A%22Pending+Snap+Support%22) marked with `Pending Snap Support`